gipsi/code.log/README.md

 # Welcome 2017

-I look forward to your new beginnings, new adventures, new stories and new life.
+I look forward to your new beginnings, new adventures and new stories.

 2017-01-01 A day off for a walk in the rain ... *A Holiday*